geerlingguy/ansible-vagrant-examples/munin/README.md

   2. Download and Install [Vagrant](http://downloads.vagrantup.com/)
   3. Install [Ansible](http://ansibleworks.com/) ([guide for installing Ansible](http://docs.ansible.com/intro_installation.html)).
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`.
-  5. This Ansible playbook uses a variety of roles to configure Svn2Git, and you'll need to install the roles before you can get the VM set up.
-Run the following command to get all the necessary roles: `$ ansible-galaxy install geerlingguy.repo-epel geerlingguy.svn geerlingguy.git geerlingguy.svn2git`
+  5. This Ansible playbook uses a variety of roles to configure the LAMP server, and you'll need to install the roles before you can get the VM set up.
+Run the following command to get all the necessary roles: `$ ansible-galaxy install geerlingguy.firewall geerlingguy.ntp geerlingguy.repo-epel geerlingguy.apache geerlingguy.munin geerlingguy.munin-node`

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.

+Once logged in, you can run phergie using the command:

+    $ php ~/phergie/phergie.php

+To run phergie in the background while logging output, use the command:

+    $ nohup php ~/phergie/phergie.php > ~/phergie/log 2>&1&